empicano/aiomqtt/README.md

 ## Contributing

-We're happy about your contributions to the project!

-You can get started by reading the [CONTRIBUTING.md](https://github.com/sbtinstruments/aiomqtt/blob/main/CONTRIBUTING.md).
+We're very happy about contributions to the project!
+You can get started by reading the [CONTRIBUTING.md](https://github.com/sbtinstruments/aiomqtt/blob/main/CONTRIBUTING.md) guide.

 ## Versioning

 This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
-Breaking changes will only occur in major releases (`2.0.0`, `3.0.0`, etc.).
+Breaking changes will only occur in major `X.0.0` releases.

 ## Changelog

-The changelog lives in the [CHANGELOG.md](https://github.com/sbtinstruments/aiomqtt/blob/main/CHANGELOG.md) document.
-It adheres to the principles of [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
+The changelog lives in [CHANGELOG.md](https://github.com/sbtinstruments/aiomqtt/blob/main/CHANGELOG.md).
+It follows the principles of [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).

 ## Related projects